-Open source credential proxy
+Open source credential proxy for AI agents

 Your agents shouldn't